DeckofAdventures/TheGame/docs/src/1_Mechanics/06_Bestiary.md

 #### Major

 - **Attack, Mystic**: Major.
-As a Major Action in combat, you can make a check to attack an Enemy.
+You can make a check to attack an Enemy.
 This may be performed while under the effects of another Power.
 - **Attack, Mystic Aura**: Major.
 For 1 or 2 PP, You perform your Mystic Attack on all characters within 1 or 2 space(s)
 - **Attack, Mystic Cone**: Major.
-Mystic Attack or DR 3 CON Save to avoid being Knocked Down..
+Mystic Attack or DR 3 CON Save to avoid being Knocked Down.
 For 1 PP, All characters in a Cone 3 are subjected to this effect.
 - **Attack, Mystic Confusion**: Major.
 For 1 or 2 PP, You draw a Target Card and force 1 or 3 characters to make a Conviction check against your TC.
 On a failure, those characters are Stunned.
 - **Attack, Mystic Entangle**: Major.
 For 1 or 2 PP, Selected targets make a Save.
 Once, target(s) make a DR 3 AGL Save.
 On fail, target(s) Entangled.